|Overall Rating:||Overall Rating|

 Jones has made millions with his affiliate marketing systems and through selling products about how he does it on eBay.

 He also makes his money reselling users’ personal info to 3rd party clients, and he lets you know right on his Cash Code and other sites’ disclaimers.

 He states that by just even “communicating with the site you give your permission to collect, archive, retrieve, and otherwise use any information collected as the site sees fit and may be publicized for commercial purposes.”

 Jones’ Cash Code even has you waive your rights to file complaints just by engaging with them in any way and admit they will keep spamming you anyway.

 Cash Code also tells you in the disclaimers that they do not even guarantee you can make any money online with them.

 So basically, the scheme is all about you spending loads on it and the upsells for little to no chance of making money online from home with Cash Code.

 Since practically no one ever reads that pesky small print, Michael Jones keeps raking in the bucks by selling incomplete systems that most beginners won’t understand that they will never understand.

 Granted, there is a lot of information in the Cash Code training section.

-However, like most of these programs, it leaves out certain information that can keep you from succeeding.
+However, like most of these programs, it leaves out certain information in the process that can keep you from succeeding.

 These important details needed are also a point of contention with most of his previous systems by unhappy customers who have tried to use them to no avail.